k-m-arun-kumar-5/8051-interface-ADC-MCP3202/README.md

 Toolchains that I used for AT89C51 Application design and development are as follows :
 ======================================================================================
-1: IDE and Simulator for Application development of AT89C51           - Keil uvision 4 for C51 Development Tools
+1: IDE and Simulator for Application development of AT89C51           - Keil uvision 4 for C51 Development Tools with C51 Compiler
 2: Simulation and CAD                                                 - Proteus 8.11
 3: Desktop Computer Architecture and OS for development of AT89C51    - Intel X64 & Windows 8.1 (64 bit).
 4: Code editor                                                        - Notepad++.